Convergence rates for the stochastic gradient descent method for non-convex objective functions: Introduction

 where the constant $c\in(0,\infty)$ depends on the computational cost of computing $F$ and $\nabla_\theta F$ but not on the running time $n\in\mathbb{N}$, mini-batch size $M\in\mathbb{N}$, or sampling size $K\in\mathbb{N}$.
 Furthermore, we prove in Corollary~\ref{cor_computation_comp} below that that computational efficiency can be improved in the case that the local manifold of minima is compact.

 The estimate of Theorem~\ref{intro_ng_one_path} quantifies two sources of error.
 The first term on the righthand side of \eqref{intro_ref} quantifies the error introduced by the mini-batch approximation of the objective function.
-In the case that the objective function $f$ can be efficiently computed, this error can be avoided by computing $\varTheta^{K,M,\infty,r}_n:\Omega\rightarrow\mathbb{R}^d$ satisfying for every $\omega\in\Omega$ that
+In the case that the objective function $f$ can be efficiently computed, this error can be avoided by computing $\varTheta^{K,M,\infty,r}_n\colon\Omega\rightarrow\mathbb{R}^d$ which satisfies that

 for which it follows from Corollary~\ref{obj_ng_one_path} below that

 The second term on the rigththand side of \eqref{intro_ref} quantifies the failure of the solutions $\Theta^{k,M,r}_n$, $k\in\{1,2,\ldots,K\}$, to converge to within distance $\varepsilon\in(0,1]$ to the local manifold of minima at time $n\in\mathbb{N}$.
 We quantify this error in Corollary~\ref{cor_ng_one_path} below, where we prove that